octokit/octokit.net/docs/getting-started.md

 var whenDoesTheSearchLimitReset = searchRateLimit.Reset; // UTC time
 ```

 An authenticated client will have a significantly higher limit than an anonymous client.

-For more information on the API and understanding rate limits, you may want to consult [the Github API docs on rate limits](https://developer.github.com/v3/#rate-limiting).
+For more information on the API and understanding rate limits, you may want to consult [the GitHub API docs on rate limits](https://developer.github.com/v3/#rate-limiting).